sunfounder/nvme-kit/docs/source/faq.rst

 ---------------------------------------------

-**Q7: Will connecting the Dual NVMe Kit reduce the performance of the Raspberry Pi?**
+**Q7: Will connecting the Dual NVMe Raft reduce the performance of the Raspberry Pi?**

 **A7:** Generally, no. However, please note that the Raspberry Pi 5 has limited PCIe lane resources, and the available bandwidth is shared among connected devices.
 Performance may be slightly affected during heavy simultaneous data transfers.